env0-labs/env0.explore/ideas/dashcam.md

 **INT.
 KERRI’S ROOM – NIGHT**

-Kerri films the intro to their latest episode with fake brightness.
-Alice is offscreen, watching the live preview on her laptop.
-Annoyed.

-> “Burke and Hare.
-Again.”
-> “We’re out of stuff, Alice.
-This still gets clicks.”

-They argue:
-- Kerri: still a believer in the channel, in mystery
-- Alice: burned out, bitter, worried about money

-➡ **Transition:** Kerri, quietly scrolling through their video comments, pauses.
+Kerri delivers the intro to their YouTube show, *Cereal Thriller*.
+Her voice is upbeat, but the energy is forced — she’s performing for the algorithm, not the audience.
+Offscreen, Alice watches the feed with growing frustration.
+She pauses the recording.

+They argue: Alice thinks the show is dead, the mystery space is saturated, and they're scraping the bottom.
+Kerri clings to the idea that something real is still out there — something that could save them if they just found the right story.

+Alice challenges her to name one.

-> “What’s this?”
+> **Motivation bridge:**
+> Kerri starts scrolling through video comments not because she expects anything — but because she *needs* there to be something.
+It's desperation, not optimism, that drives the next click.

 ---

 ## SCENE 2 – The Comment (1:30)

 **INT.
-KERRI’S LAPTOP SCREEN – LATE NIGHT**
+KERRI’S LAPTOP – LATE NIGHT**

-Low-res dashcam footage: dark Scottish road, headlights bouncing.
-A shape lurches into frame.
-Long.
-Human?
-Deer?
-It vanishes into trees.
-No explanation.
-No description.
-9 views.

-Posted by **hippyjohn212**.
-Kerri DMs him.
+A random comment on their last video links to a low-view dashcam clip.
+In it, a strange shape moves across a Highland road at night.
+It’s barely visible.
+Kerri plays it again, frame by frame.

+She shows Alice, who’s unimpressed — could be a deer, compression artifact, anything.
+But Kerri’s attention is locked on the shape.
+It's not what it is, it's *how it moves*.
+The uncanny gap is enough for her to believe.

-He replies fast: enthusiastic, personable.
-Fan of the channel.
-Says he recognises the road.
+She messages the uploader: **hippyjohn212**.
+He replies instantly — disarmingly kind.
+Big fan of the channel.
+Says he knows where it was shot.
+Offers to take them.

-> “I grew up near there.
-I can take you to the spot.”

-➡ **Transition:** Smash cut to wheels turning — they’ve gone.
+> **Motivation bridge:**
+> Alice isn’t convinced by the footage — she’s convinced by *Kerri’s belief*.
+Their partnership is fraying, but not broken.
+Alice agrees to go *not for the mystery, but for Kerri*.
+If it turns out to be nothing, they'll just drive home.

 ---